English FA to investigate alleged sexual abuse at soccer clubs

-LONDON The English Football Association (FA) has launched an internal review to examine allegations of children being sexually abused at professional soccer clubs.
+LONDON (Reuters) - The English Football Association (FA) has launched an internal review to examine allegations of children being sexually abused at professional soccer clubs.

 English soccer's governing body said on Sunday that it had appointed Kate Gallafent QC as leading independent counsel to oversee its investigation after former soccer players told British media on Friday that they were sexually abused as children at English clubs.